Mon-Ouie/mon-ouie.github.com/.code/content/posts/debugger.md

     class Breakpoint
       def initialize(method, line, is_ip = false)
-        # Call method.executable if an UnboundMethod or a Method is passed.
+        # Call method.executable if an UnboundMethod or a Method is passed
         @method = case method
                   when Rubinius::Executable then method
                   else method.executable